KodyPay/kody-clientsdk-java/samples/README.md

 - Both main project and subproject `samples` build successfully
 - Your `config.properties` is correctly filled out.
-- Make sure you have the correct `GITHUB_TOKEN` environment variable set.
 - Contact Kody support or tech team